 Staff recommends that this CPA be included in the first year of the assessment process.
 Its scores for both the Opportunity+ Wellbeing and Growth + Livability indicators indicate a strong need for planning and investment of City resources.
-The overall score for this CPA was slightly above the Near Heights CPA, so staff recommends that this CPA be second within the first year, after the Near Heights CPA.
+The overall score for this CPA was slightly above the Near Heights CPA, so staff recommends that this CPA be second within the first year.